Fun Fact #1: Female figure skaters are required to wear skirts and men must wear “full-length trousers: no tights.”

 The 1976 Olympics were the last in which figure skating costumes were mostly handmade.
 Here Dorothy Hamill competes in a costume her mother made for $75:

 Today, costumes frequently cost thousands of dollars.
 Michelle Kwan and Nancy Kerrigan both competed in Vera Wang (who, in 2009, was inducted in the U.S. Figure Skating Hall of Fame for her designs).
-Kerrigan:Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Kerrigan:Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.